delboy1978uk/bone-user/README.md

     ],
 ];
 ````
+### admin pages and api routes
+If enabled, admin pages will be available on `/admin/users` and `/admin/people`.
+API REST routes can also be enabled.
+Admin routes require `delboy1978uk/bone-passport`installed.
+API routes require
+`delboy1978uk/bone-oauth2`.
 ### config settings
 If you'd like to go to your own controller upon login, create a config with the key `bone-user`, and add the URL you
 wish to redirect to.
 You can also disable the `/user/register` end point, and you can make filling in a profile a